dsiganos/nano-workspace/README.md

 ## make run_node
 Run the nano node program with mostly default arguments.
 Use the folder 'data' to store the ledger data.

+# Running the node
+To start the node run 'make run_node'.
+To stop the node, use the RPC script stop.sh in folder rpc/curl.
+To get the block_count, use the script block_count.sh in folder rpc/curl.